-- 74. However, the Welsh Ministers can only include a fireplace on the list if they are satisfied that the fireplace can be used for burning unauthorised fuel without producing any smoke or a substantial quantity of smoke.
-Under section 19G(3), the Welsh Minsters must publish the list of fireplaces to which section 19G applies. - 75.
+- 84. New section 19G of the 1993 Act enables the Welsh Ministers to keep a list of exempt fireplaces and authorised fuels for the purposes of section 19F.
+Where they keep such lists, the Welsh Ministers must publish them.
+If a fireplace is included on the list, the offence in section 19F(1)(b) will not apply to the use of unauthorised solid fuel in that fireplace.
+However, the Welsh Ministers can only include a fireplace on the list if they are satisfied that the fireplace can be used for burning unauthorised solid fuel without producing any smoke or a substantial quantity of smoke. - 85.
+If solid fuel is included on the list of authorised fuels kept by the Welsh Ministers then offences in section 19F(1) will not apply to the sale or acquisition of that fuel. - 86.
 Under section 19H(1)(a), the Welsh Ministers can also suspend or relax the operation of Schedule 1A to the 1993 Act in relation to the whole or part of a smoke control area in Wales.
 They can only do so if it appears necessary or expedient to do so and they must first consult the local authority that declared the smoke control area in question (unless consultation is impracticable due to urgency).

-Section 17 - Guidance for local authorities in relation to smoke control areas
+Section 19 - Guidance for local authorities in relation to smoke control areas

-76. This section amends the 1993 Act to insert a new section 28B which requires local authorities in Wales to have regard to any guidance published by the Welsh Ministers about the exercise of the local authority's functions under Part 3 of the 1993 Act.
+87. This section amends the 1993 Act to insert a new section 28B which requires local authorities in Wales to have regard to any guidance published by the Welsh Ministers about the exercise of the local authority's functions under Part 3 of the 1993 Act.

-Section 18 - Further provision relating to smoke control
+Section 20 - Further provision relating to smoke control

-77. This section introduces Schedule 1 to the Bill, which makes further provision in relation to smoke control.
+88. This section introduces Schedule 1 to the Bill, which makes further provision in relation to smoke control.